 Second: E-3 spouses may apply after entry to the US for unrestricted work permits and may commence employment as soon as the authorization has been granted.
 The spouses of H-1B visa holders (H-4s) are not eligible for employment authorization.
 If H-4s wish to work, they must seek a different status, usually as a result of employer sponsorship.

 Third: An H-1B visa holder is limited to six years’ physical presence in the US in H-1B status.
 After exhausting that period of time, he or she must generally (there are some exceptions) leave the United States for a period of one year (not including any brief trips to the US) before being eligible to apply for another H or L visa.
 An E-3 visa holder may continue to apply for two-year E-3 visas as long as he or she qualifies for the classification—there is no maximum period of stay.

 Fourth: The E-3 is faster and less expensive to obtain than the H-1B.
 The E-3 does not require that a petition be filed with the US Citizenship and Immigration Services (‘USCIS’) in the US.
-One applies directly at a US Embassy or consulate and pays only the standard visa application fee, currently US$270.00.
-The H-1B attracts not a visa application fee but also USCIS filing fees that can be as much as US$2320.00 per H-1B worker, plus an additional US$1225.00 if accelerated processing is desired.
+One applies directly at a US Embassy or consulate and pays only the standard visa application fee, currently US$205.00.
+The H-1B attracts not only a visa application fee but also USCIS filing fees that can be as much as US$2320.00 per H-1B worker, plus an additional US$1225.00 if accelerated processing is desired.

 We hope that this article has been of interest and assistance, but it cannot possibly cover all permutations of the law and should not be relied upon as a substitute for legal advice tailored to the specifics of your situation.
 If you believe that legal advice would be helpful you should consult a qualified US immigration attorney.